 I started to go through random repositories of fantastic kernels written by fantastic people to try to grasp how they did multitasking.
 I looked through source code of Lemon OS, Aero OS and many more.
 One thing they had in common is that the scheduler would do some stuff and then pass the context information to an assembly function.
 That thing does the actual work of moving and updating all the necessary registers and doing the jump.

-?
+But, what about rip?
 This was a pretty stupid thing done by me tbh.
-I was trying to find how to update rip
+I was trying to find how to update rip directly.

-.
+Like, mov rip, rax.
 I didn't realize that it was impossible.
-It was possible to read value by using lea
+It was possible to read value by using lea.

 So, I wasted couple weeks thinking about it.
 Yeah.
 But then, today I just found I can do it just by pushing a value